flaneur2020/flaneur2020.github.io/exercises/gemm-tiled/README.md

 ## Why vecLib

 `cblas_sgemm` in `Accelerate` is the native Apple baseline that is available on M1/M2/M3 Macs through vecLib, so it is a more relevant comparison than MKL on macOS.
-The default table, CSV, and SVG now use unified wall time so vecLib and Metal are compared on the same timing basis.

 ## Optimization takeaways